MathCognitionUCSF/MathCognitionUCSF.github.io/interventions/index.md

 ---
 ## Math interventions

-As with the development of reading skills, students with dyscalculia need tailored instruction to acquire fundamental mathematical knowledge and skills.
+As with the development of reading skills in those with dyslexia, students with math learning differences require tailored instruction to acquire fundamental mathematical skills.

 Students also deserve to feel the self-confidence and sense of efficacy that comes with learning these critical skills.